wp-plugins/flyzoo/readme.txt

 * Responsive chat on tablets and mobile devices

-* Multiple in-browser windows: browse your site and chat at the same time!
+* Multiple in-browser, floating chat windows: browse your site and chat at the same time

 * SSL Connection: automatic chat encryption for HTTPS/SSL sites